 You have the right to privacy

-My skinhead acquaintances represent an extreme examples of a common phenomenon.
+My skinhead acquaintances represent an extreme example of a common phenomenon.
 Teenagers conform because they have to.
 It is the price of social inclusion.
 This does not mean surrendering your personal identity.
 My teen daughter, Katie has a private life away from her peer group.
 She does not share everything with them.
 Some things she only tells her best friend.
 Others she only shares with her diary.
 There are even a few aspects of her life that she shares with her parents!

 And so has everyone else!